RTEMS/rtems-deployment/README.md

 ./waf
 ```

-Use the `--targets=` option to select a specific build.Installing
+Use the `--targets=` option to select a specific build.

 ### Installing